ARM-software/psa-api/doc/crypto/api/ops/hashes.rst

             psa_hash_operation_t operation;
             operation = psa_hash_operation_init();

     This is an implementation-defined type.
-Applications that make assumptions about the content of this object will result in implementation-specific behavior, and are non-portable.
+Applications that make assumptions about the content of this object will result in in implementation-specific behavior, and are non-portable.

 .. macro:: PSA_HASH_OPERATION_INIT
     :definition: /* implementation-defined value */